 If your hearing aid supports wireless connectivity you can use hearing aid accessories to connect to various devices such as your television.
 We recommend that you speak with your local audiologist to advise you on what hearing aid accessories would benefit you the most.

 Most hearing aids come with a choice of accessories that can be purchased at the time or after the hearing aids have been worn for some time.
 These include wireless transmitters that enable the sound from a television or telephone or other devices to “beam” sound into the hearing aid.

 The need for certain assistance by way of accessories can sometimes heavily influence the choice of make or model of hearing aid required.
 There are some useful ones, and you should discuss accessories with your hearing aid dispenser as you may be missing out.
 So, what hearing aid accessories are on the market?
 Let's take a look...

 Good for hands-free calls, streaming music from your mobile, controlling your hearing aids remotely and enhancing someone’s voice from a distance.

 Connects your hearing aids to your TV, so you can enjoy watching your favourite programs at the volume you want, so your family can hear at their own level.

 A discreet way to control your hearing aids and make adjustments quickly and conveniently.

 Improve your landline calls by connecting your hearing aids to a traditional landline phone.
 Supporting both outgoing and incoming calls.

-Designed for people with hearing loss.
+This type of telephone is designed for people with hearing loss.
 You can pair it with your hearing aids or use it as a conventional phone as well.
-Providing you with excellent speech understanding in both ears.
+Telephones for hard of hearing provide you with excellent speech understanding in both ears.